CleverPumpkin/Proguard-Dictionaries-Generator/README.md

 **Analyze APK...**).
 3. In APK Analyzer window select `classes.dex` file.
 Check the value in the line "This dex file defines X classes..."
-4. If more `*.dex` files present in APK, select each of them and sum up all numbers.
+4. If more than one `*.dex` files present in APK, select each of them and sum up all classes numbers.

-Finally, set the value of `linesCountInDictionary` slightly greater than the resulting number of program classes to keep a little extra space for application growing (e. g. if program contains 9802 classes, you can set the value 12000).
+Finally, set the value of `linesCountInDictionary` slightly greater than the resulting number of program classes to keep an extra space for application grow (e. g. if program contains 9802 classes, you can set the value 12000).